gwenwindflower/octocatalog/README.md

 ```

 > [!NOTE]
 > **`-r` u kidding me?** Last thing I promise!
-The `-r` flag tells pip to install all the packages listed in the file that follows it.
+The `-r` flag tells `pip` to install all the packages listed in the file that follows it.
 In this case we're telling pip to install all the packages listed in the `requirements.txt` file.
 This is a common pattern in Python projects, and you'll see it a lot.

 #### Putting it all together

-Now you know getting a typical python project set up is as easy as 1-2-3:
+Now you know getting a typical Python project set up is as easy as 1-2-3:
 ```shell
 python -m venv .venv # Create a virtual environment source .venv/bin/activate # Activate the virtual environment